-Women of Land and Smoke: Photographs by Graciela Iturbide and Maya Goded (Las Mujeres de Tierra y Humo: Las Fotografías de Graciela Iturbide y Maya Goded), includes over 50 photographs that present an overview of Iturbide's and Goded's careers that span the Americas
+Women of Land and Smoke: Photographs by Graciela Iturbide and Maya Goded (Las Mujeres de Tierra y Humo: Las Fotografías de Graciela Iturbide y Maya Goded), includes over 50 photographs that present an overview of Iturbide's and Goded's careers that span the Americas.

-Graciela Iturbide (Mexican, 1942-), "La Muie Angel," 1979, gelatin silver print.
+Graciela Iturbide (Mexican, 1942-).
+"La Mujer Angel," 1979, gelatin silver print.
 Museum purchase made possible by Allen Blevins & Armando Aispuro and the Charles W. Beam Endowment.
+2022.53.4 images that examine the intersection of contemporary life and centuries-long practices throughout North and South America.

 For the past three years, the Mint has been building a significant portfolio of works by Mexico City-based photographers Graciela Iturbide and Maya Goded.
-Over the decades, the two photographers have created revealing, poignant, and powerful images that examine the intersection of contemporary life and centuries-long practices throughout North and South America.
+Over the decades, the two photographers have created revealing, poignant, and powerful

-Mava Goded (Mexican, 1967-).
+Maya Goded (Mexican, 1967-).
 From the series "Healing: Body and Land" (Sanación: cuerpo y tierra), Los Altos Chiapas, 2019, digital print.
 The Mint Museum, museum purchase made possible with funds from Allen Blevins & Armando Aispuro and Betsy Rosen & Liam Stokes.